Skip to main content

 The establishment sits in the 98th percentile for violations within its industry-state peer group of 157 employers.
 Inspection frequency runs at the 100th percentile.
 The most recent enforcement activity was recorded 1 year ago.

-Federal records were found in 2 of 16 sources.
+Federal records were found in 2 of 15 sources.
 Sources without matching records returned empty for this establishment.

 Agency coverage

 WESTFIELD ELECTROPLATING COMPANY appears in OSHA workplace safety, EPA environmental compliance, and FMCSA motor carrier registration records only.
-No matching records were found in WHD wage enforcement, MSHA mine safety, NLRB labor relations, OFLC visa and labor certification, SAM.gov federal debarment, CMS nursing home enforcement, UVA Corporate Prosecution Registry, CPSC product recalls, or NHTSA vehicle recalls.
+No matching records were found in WHD wage enforcement, MSHA mine safety, NLRB labor relations, OFLC visa and labor certification (historical), SAM.gov federal debarment, CMS nursing home enforcement, UVA Corporate Prosecution Registry, CPSC product recalls, or NHTSA vehicle recalls.

 OSHA workplace safety